Miriam-Hein/pands-project2021/README.md

 ### Summary of the Fisher's Iris data set
 <div align="justify">
-The *iris* is a genus of plants with around 260-300 different species with either yellow, blue or multi-colored petals, which is why this plant was named after the Greek goddess of the rainbow (iris).
+The <i>iris</i> is a genus of plants with around 260-300 different species with either yellow, blue or multi-colored petals, which is why this plant was named after the Greek goddess of the rainbow (iris).
 [1]

 </div>
 <p align="center">